Skip to content

 pip install -e '.[dev,test,docs]'

-See the Contributing section for more information on how to contribute to the package.
+See the Contributing page for detailed guidelines on contributing to the package.

 Basic Usage